 The junction of Kumano River and Kitayama River is at about 10 km from Kumano Hongu Taisha.

-Doro-kyo is located about 20 km upstream from the junction.
+Doro-kyo is located about 20 km upstream of Kitayama River from the junction.

-The gorge named "Doro-kyo" is about 10 km from there.
+The gorge named "Doro-kyo" is about 10 km long from there.

-Especially the downstream part about 3 km has many high cliffs, huge rocks, strange rocks and caves, so it is designated as a national natural treasure.
-This part is called "Dorohatcho".
+Especially a 3-kilometer section of the downstream has many high cliffs, huge rocks, strange rocks and caves, so it is designated as a national natural treasure.

 The boarding point is Shiko, and is near the junction of the rivers.

 It is about 20 km from Shingu station and about 14 km from Kumano Hongu Taisha.

 The boat tours both Dorohatcho and the upstream part of Doro-kyo, and it takes about 2 hours.

 It is the bus company in this area, so the discount ticket of the boat and bus is sold.